arthurgassner/swissenergy-frontend/docs/deployment.md

     SSH -- and other protocols, like HTTPS -- rely on this property.
 That's how our VPS knows that I am who they say I am -- i.e. someone who's allowed in, since I have access to the private key matching their public key.

-Now, to make things more comfortable, we can setup our VPS with our favourite productivity tools, as we would with any newly-installed machine.
+To make it more comfortable to work on our VPS, we can set it up with our favourite productivity tools, as we would with any newly-installed machine.

 ## Pull the software's latest version